Develop5/Practices/Java/out/production/Java/main/java/org/examples/inheritance2/Inheritance.md

 * Or the method can call the parent class's method, and include other code to run, so it can extend the functionality for the Dog, for that behavior.

+##
+### Polymorphism ###
+Simply means "many forms"
+Some advantages are:
+* It makes code simpler
+  * We use code that is in the base class or the superclass.
+Ex: doAnimalStuff method.
+We did not have to check the type of the object, and then decide what method to call, Java did it all at runtime.
+* It encourages code extensibility
+  * It's very easy to subclass and override or extend the method